mcw-rcc/mcw-rcc.github.io/docs/learning/jupyter.md

 # How to use Jupyter Notebook in the cluster

-## 1. Connect to OnDemand
+## Connect to OnDemand

+In our cluster, **Jupyter can only be run through OnDemand**.
 To connect to Open OnDemand, please follow our [Connecting Guide](../cluster/access/ondemand.md).

-## 2. Open the Jupyter Notebook App inside OnDemand
+## Open the Jupyter Notebook App inside OnDemand

 To open Jupyter Notebook, please follow the instructions in our [Open OnDemand Guide](./cluster/access/ondemand.md#Jupyter-Notebook-Example).

-## 3. Import libraries
+## Import libraries

 The same way as when you're using Python in the Terminal or on a script, you can import libraries in Jupyter notebook, you will have access to the same libraries that you have access to in the command line.
 If you need to install a new library, go to the Terminal and login to the cluster.
 Then, load the python module and install the corresponding library.
 For example: